Wipro commits $200 million investments for early-to mid-stage startups

 In addition to making direct equity investments, Wipro Ventures has also invested in several early-stage, enterprise-focused and cybersecurity-themed venture funds in India, the US, and Israel.

-Phil Muncaster, guest writer at ESET, explains…
+Phil Muncaster, guest writer at ESET, alerts that your business may…